-At the Great Auk Inn on a jut of town,
+At the Great Auk Inn on the jut of a town,

-The old salts toast the warlock winds
+The old salts toast the warlock winds,

 Then tell their tales of love and sails

 And watch the birds dive down.

 There's a pair of portraits over the bar;

 They stare at hers and talk of him.

-Their frames are carved from the Petrel's spar,
+There frames are carved from the Petrel's spar,

 Her binnacle brass on the rims.